5 Habits That Separate People Who Age Well From Those Who Don’t

 #1

-muscle mass is the single strongest predictor of longevity in adults over 50
+muscle mass is among the strongest predictors of longevity after 50

 The people who thrive in their 50s and 60s didn’t wait to get there.
 They started making the right moves in their 30s and 40s — consistently, not perfectly.
 And the gap between them and everyone else compounds every single year.